xTrayambak/neo/README.md

 - Using modern algorithms since we're not scared of breaking things (like using SHA-256 for hashing)
 - Add infrastructure for "custom targets" like WASM

+# Support
+You can join [the Discord server](https://discord.gg/q49NSg8eaG) here for help with Neo, or to follow its development.

 # Roadmap
 Neo is currently a ~2.1K LoC project, and has the following features ready and working:
 - [X] `neo build` command